Terms and Conditions: Master Service Agreement

 1.5.
 Severability.
 In the event a clause or portion of this contract is deemed illegal, invalid, or otherwise unenforceable, the enforceability of the remaining provisions shall not, in any way, be affected or impaired thereby.

 1.6.
 Merger.
 This MSA contains and memorializes the entire agreement between the Parties to this MSA, subject to subsequent Scope of Work Agreements or Purchase Orders or Agreements.
-The Parties are entering into this MSA based solely on the representations herein and are not relying on any representation, assertion, guarantee, promise, or other assurance by either party, or their agents.
+The Parties are entering into this MSA based solely on the representations herein and are not relying on any representation, assertion, guarantee, promise, or other assurance by either party or their agents.

 1.7.
 Right of First Refusal.
 CoreRecon has the right of first refusal for all IT projects undertaken by or on behalf of Customer.
-Customer shall notify CoreRecon prior to requesting bids for any programming, applications, hardware upgrades, including phone systems, or data systems.
-CoreRecon shall review the plans or requests for compatibility, ease of transition, and usability – CoreRecon shall provide an opinion on each function to Customer in a timely fashion and, where applicable, begin work in a timely fashion.
-The purpose of this provision is to ensure smooth installation and transition of goods or services on behalf of Customer necessary to minimize downtime.
+Customers shall notify CoreRecon prior to requesting bids for any programming, applications, or hardware upgrades, including phone systems, or data systems.
+CoreRecon shall review the plans or requests for compatibility, ease of transition, and usability – CoreRecon shall provide an opinion on each function to the Customer in a timely fashion and, where applicable, begin work in a timely fashion.
+The purpose of this provision is to ensure smooth installation and transition of goods or services on behalf of the Customer necessary to minimize downtime.

 1.8.
 Definitions